npmcdn-to-unpkg-bot/GoogleAppEngine/war/n/readme.txt

 FalcorJS
 .
 It is experimental and it is not ready (due to a need to have the JSON response in a form of JSONGraph mainly)

+Results
+.
+The non-scientific preliminary results
+AngularJS 25 hours
+ReactJS
+RiotJS
+.
+It does not include APIMATIC integrations and/or anything non-UI related

 Other Useful Resources: